Exposed students may quarantine at school in short-term policy OK'd by Oklahoma health officials

 "This in-school quarantine pilot program will help move us in that direction," Bradley said.
 "Our school board and administration believe in the efficacy of masks, and welcome this opportunity to gain a better understanding of their effect on positivity rates.
 Additionally, the testing provided by this In-School Quarantine (ISQ) Program will provide us data on asymptomatic students that we have previously not had access to."

 Implementing an in-school quarantine is optional for schools that are willing and able to follow specific guidelines, which include having a designated space for quarantined students that can accommodate social distancing, the ability to administer rapid testing and constant adult supervision.
-The designated area must be away from nonexposed students and staff.
+The designated area must be away from non-exposed students and staff.

 Additionally, quarantined students must remain in the designated area at all times during the school day except for restroom breaks and outside time.
 They also must always wear a mask except when eating.
 They'll be tested for COVID-19 repeatedly throughout the quarantine period.